Treatment for Portal Hypertension

 Current treatments do allow for early identification of those people who are at risk of variceal bleeding, and treatments can greatly reduce the risk and severity of the bleeds.
 For those who have bleeding oesophageal varices, this is a medical emergency but early treatment is usually highly effective.
 There are a variety of approaches to treat bleeding varices and the treatment used will depend on the overall condition of the individual.

-Propranolol is used both for the prevention of bleeding and also in those people who have bled.
-It may be used in the prevention of re-bleeding.
+Beta-blockers, for example propanolol, are used both for the prevention of bleeding and also in those people who have bled.
+They may be used in the prevention of re-bleeding.

 Treatment of bleeding varices

 If you vomit blood or pass blood with your stools this is a medical emergency and you should go to hospital immediately.
 You should tell the doctors and nurses that you have liver disease and bleeding, since early treatment will reduce the consequences.